VisualComposer/builder/readme.txt

 == Screenshots ==
 1. Easy-to-use drag and drop website builder - an intuitive editor that gives you design freedom and tools to create a beautiful website.
 2. Visual Composer Hub - WordPress a cloud marketplace of elements, templates, and extensions.
-3. The largest collection of Elements - ever-growing collection of content elements to build a professional website without coding.
+3. The largest collection of Elements - an ever-growing collection of content elements to build a professional website without coding.
 4. Get online faster with designer-made templates for business, portfolio, online store, blog, and other types of websites.
-5. WordPress Theme Builder - all-in-one tool to design your beautiful website from header to footer.
+5. WordPress Theme Builder - an all-in-one tool to design your beautiful website from header to footer.
 6. Mobile and desktop optimized editor for WordPress - create a mobile-friendly website from the start.
 7. Endless WordPress site design options - build a website just the way you want it with powerful design options for beginners and pros.
 8. Create any layouts fast and easy - Visual Composer is a pixel-perfect layout builder that helps to structure content the way you want it.

 == Changelog ==

+= 27.0 =
+*Release Date - 2020-05-12*

+#### Free:
+- New: Visual Composer News widget introduced in the WP Admin Dashboard
+- Update: New and easier Visual Composer Hub activation
+- Update: Deactivation feedback popup has display limits
+- Update: Images from the templates are added to the Media Library once downloaded from Visual Composer Hub
+- Fix: Drag and drop works properly on iPads
+- Fix: Blank page with layout changes can be saved properly
+- Fix: Source CSS works properly after plugin update
+- Fix: Twitter Button works properly with Dynamic content
+- Fix: LocalJS works properly
+- Fix: Single Image caption works properly
+- Fix: Page Settings are not saved after refresh
+- Fix: Layout is displayed properly in the responsive view
+- Fix: Gutenberg element UI is displayed properly
+- Fix: Source CSS does not contain Global CSS
+- Fix: Dynamic fields work properly
+- Fix: Column resize works properly

+#### Premium:
+- New: Element lock option to restrict non-Administrator roles to edit elements.
+Available in Role Manager add-on in Visual Composer Hub.
+- New: Visual Composer Hub add-on section redesigned for better UX
+- New: Advanced Design Options added to the Popup Builder root element (Popup Container)
+- New: Option to close the popup via Link Selector option
+- Update: Add-on download notification updated
+- Update: Popup Builder code optimized for performance
+- Fix: Gutenberg element has Visual Composer templates block
+- Fix: Header, Footer, Sidebar works properly with WPML
+- Fix: Visual Composer works properly in Woo Commerce Cart page
+- Fix: WordPress admin bar renders properly with custom header applied to the post/page
+- Fix: Global Template CSS and JS works properly

 = 26.0 =
 *Release Date - 2020-04-01*